 f.l.: Achim Burmeister (DQS), Dr. Andreas Kempf, Head of Corporate Auditing, Risk and Quality Management and Senior Vice President Carl Zeiss AG, Manuel Lopez (DQS) and Danny Schütz (DQS)

 A small ceremony in a relaxed atmosphere

 The small-scale celebration of the 20th anniversary of the collaboration between the two companies began with the presentation of a gift to Dr. Andreas Kempf, Head of Corporate Auditing, Risk and Quality Management and Senior Vice President at ZEISS, by Manuel López.
-The beautifully shaped ornamental ISO 9001 certificate, made of high-quality glass, immediately found a worthy central place in Dr. Kempf's area.
-This first part of the get-together, which took place in a decidedly relaxed setting, eventually led to a relaxed photo session, for which a number of other colleagues from Mr. Kempf's area, as well as representatives for environmental protection and occupational safety, came before the lens.
+The beautifully shaped ornamental ISO 9001 certificate, made of high-quality glass, quickly found a worthy, central place in Dr. Kempf's office.
+This first part of the get-together, which took place in a decidedly casual setting, eventually led to a casual photo session, for which a number of other colleagues from Mr. Kempf's department, as well as representatives for environmental protection and occupational safety, came before the lens.

 Employees in Corporate Auditing at Carl Zeiss AG

 Arnim Schaffitzel, central coordinator for system certifications at ZEISS and interface partner to DQS for the past 15 years, then reviewed the past 20 years in a presentation rich in anecdotes.